 Advanced Image Control

-While the French introduced the permanent image, the Japanese brought easy control of images to the photographer.
+While the French introduced the permanent image, the Japanese brought easier image control to the photographer.

 In the 1950s, Asahi (which later became Pentax) introduced the Asahiflex and Nikon introduced its Nikon F camera.
 These were both SLR-type cameras and the Nikon F allowed for interchangeable lenses and other accessories.

-For the next 30 years, SLR-style cameras remained the camera of choice and many improvements were introduced to both the cameras and the film itself.
+For the next 30 years, SLR-style cameras remained the camera of choice.
+Many improvements were introduced to both the cameras and the film itself.

 Introducing Smart Cameras